 2. Ride a Hovercraft.

 If your love of 80s hoverboards translates into a passion for getting out on the water, a hoverboard tour in Coeur d'Alene might be for you!
-KJ Watersports offers the opportunity to enjoy the lake from a new perspective as you hover well over a foot above the surface of the water while traveling close to 40mh.
-It's a once in a lifetime experience!
+KJ Watersports offers the opportunity to enjoy the lake from a new perspective.
+Hovering well over a foot above the surface of the water while traveling close to 40mph, it's a once in a lifetime experience!

 3. Take an adventure tour through Hells Canyon.